 Medical insurance for the duration of your program is provided as part of your program fees.
 Your proof of insurance will be emailed to you automatically once you provide your arrival information in the United States to Odyssey.
-Your insurance will begin on the day you arrive in the USA and will end three days after your program end date.
+Your insurance will begin on the day you arrive in the USA and will end on your program end date.

 Please note: J-1 program participants may be subject to the requirements of the Affordable Care Act.

 Coverage per accident/illness

 As you may have heard, health care in the United States can be very expensive if you are not familiar with your insurance plan.
 To avoid receiving a large medical bill after treatment, please follow the below steps: